 Angelo’s journey with photography could be divided into 2 periods.
 Initially, in the analogical age, the main subjects were groups of friends and holiday landscapes.
 The digital age has given a new course and the possibility of operating in post-production.
 Attention has been paid more on the surrounding world: the region Puglia is the main subject of the photos, with the streets, and the unexpected opportunities they offer, and the landscape.

-The detail is the main interpretation key.
+The detail in Angelo’s photographs is the main interpretation key.
 Angelo Facchini’s photography focuses on color and light.
 The color becomes predominant of processing.
 A color photo is alive, it attracts the viewer’s gaze, it is its vision of the world represented photographically.